tableau/hyper-db/website/docs/sql/datatype/array.md

 Arrays are one-dimensional.
 Higher-dimensional objects (e.g., matrices) must be flattened explicitly.
 :::

-For more operations on array, see the section on [Array Functions](../scalar_func/arrays.md).
+For more operations on arrays, see the section on [Array Functions](../scalar_func/arrays.md).

 ## Limitations